Can PRP Improve Female Sexual Dysfunction? What the Research Says

 Platelet-rich fibrin matrix

-What Exactly Happens During a PRP Session for Sexual Dysfunction?
+What Actually Happens During a PRP Session?

 The procedure does not involve surgery, incisions, or general anesthesia.
 Here is how it works from start to finish:

-- Blood draw: A small blood sample is taken from your arm, just like a routine blood test.
+1. Blood draw: A small blood sample is taken from your arm, just like a routine blood test.

-- Processing: The blood is mixed with an anticoagulant to prevent clotting, then placed into a centrifuge machine that spins it at high speed for several minutes.
+2. Processing: The blood is mixed with an anticoagulant to prevent clotting, then placed into a centrifuge machine that spins it at high speed for several minutes.

-- Separation: The centrifuge separates the blood into layers.
+3. Separation: The centrifuge separates the blood into layers.
 The platelet-rich plasma, now containing 1.6 to 6 times more platelets than normal blood, is extracted.

-- Optional activation: Some protocols add calcium chloride to activate the platelets and transform the PRP into a fibrin matrix before injection.
+4. Optional activation: Some protocols add calcium chloride to activate the platelets and transform the PRP into a fibrin matrix before injection.

-Where Is the Injection Given and Why That Specific Spot?
+Why That Specific Spot?

-PRP injections for sexual health are not a one-size-fits-all solution.
 Based on the clinical studies reviewed, here is who may benefit most:

-Women with Female Sexual Dysfunction (FSD)
+Women Dealing with Sexual Dysfunction (FSD)

 FSD is an umbrella term that covers several problems affecting a woman’s sexual experience: